Raye McCoy vs Teravista: C vs A Across District Lines

 TEA School Performance Comparison (2025)

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Raye McCoy Elementary school page or the Teravista Elementary school page.
+For the full TEA breakdown on each campus, including rating history and distinctions, visit the Raye McCoy Elementary school page or the Teravista Elementary school page.

 Teravista Elementary: Round Rock ISD’s Growth Corridor Star